Broadway veteran Nick Cordero dies from virus complications | Celebrities | Journal Gazette

 Cordero died Sunday at Cedars-Sinai hospital after more than 90 days in the hospital, according to his wife, Amanda Kloots.
 “God has another angel in heaven now,” she posted on Instagram.
 “Nick was such a bright light.
 He was everyone’s friend, loved to listen, help and especially talk.
 He was an incredible actor and musician.
 He loved his family and loved being a father and husband.”

 “I tell him, I say, ‘You’re gonna walk out of this hospital, honey.
 I believe it.
-I know you can,’” she told “CBS This Morning” over the summer. ”‘We’re gonna dance again.
+I know you can,’” she told “CBS This Morning” this summer. ”‘We’re gonna dance again.
 You’re gonna hold your son again.’
 My line is, ‘Don’t get lost.
 Get focused.’”

 The lanky Cordero originated the menacing role of husband Earl opposite his estranged wife, played by Jessie Mueller, in “Waitress” as well as the role of Sonny in Chazz Palminteri's “A Bronx Tale.”
 It was at “Bullets Over Broadway” where Cordero met his wife.
 The two married in 2017.